luke-h1/anime-quotes-app/README.md

 ## TODO:
-   * refactor js with async await instead of .then() sytanx
+   * refactor js with async await instead of .then() sytanx ✅
-  * Implement infinite scroll
+  * Implement infinite scroll  ✅
   * fix responsiveness on smaller screens
   * resize fonts
+  * fix issue with filter
   * redeploy to vercel